Black Iberian pig

 Jamón Ibérico, BEHER "Bellota Oro", was selected as "best ham in the world" in IFFA Delicat 2007, 2010 and 2013.

 The Iberian pig, also known in Portugal as the Alentejo Pig, is a traditional breed of the domestic pig (Sus scrofa domesticus) that is native to the Iberian Peninsula.
 The Iberian pig, whose origins can probably be traced back to the Neolithic, when animal domestication started, is currently found in herds clustered in Spain and the central and southern part of Portugal.

-The most commonly accepted theory is that the pigs were first brought to the Iberian Peninsula by the Phoenicians from the Eastern Mediterranean coast (current-day Lebanon), where they interbred with wild boars.
-This cross gave rise to the ancestors of what are today Iberian pigs.
 The production of Iberian pig is deeply rooted to the Mediterranean ecosystem.
 It is a rare example in world swine production where the pig contributes so decisively to the preservation of the ecosystem.
 The Iberian breed is currently one of the few examples of a domesticated breed which has adapted to a pastoral setting where the land is particularly rich in natural resources, in this case acorns from the holm oak, gall oak and cork oak.

 The numbers of the Iberian breed have been drastically reduced since 1960 due to several factors such as the outbreak of African swine fever and the lowered value of animal fats.
 In the past few years, however, the production of pigs of the Iberian type has increased to satisfy a renewed demand for top-quality meat and cured products.
 At the same time, breed specialisation has led to the disappearance of some ancestral varieties.